Minority-owned firms seek leading role in reconstruction of Twin Cities

 The Lake Street Council is referring owners of damaged businesses to contractors owned by people of color.
-Target has hired Noor Companies, led by a Somali-American entrepreneur, to rebuild its store on East Lake Street.
+Target has hired Noor Cos., led by a Somali American entrepreneur, to rebuild its store on E. Lake Street.
 U.S. Bank and Wells Fargo are pledging to use minority-owned contractors in erecting branches that were destroyed.

 "How do we use this as an opportunity to build the capacity of smaller women-owned, minority-owned businesses?" said David Mortenson, chairman of Mortenson Construction, one of the country's largest contractors based in Minneapolis.
 "It's not going to do any good if we go through a rebuild process and a bunch of big Caucasian-owned construction companies come in and do the work."

 Yet many obstacles exist.
-Unlike the Vikings stadium and other large projects that can make a coordinated push for minority participation, the rebuilding involves hundreds of private property owners with their own agendas.
+Unlike U.S. Bank Stadium and other large projects that can make a coordinated push for minority participation, the rebuilding involves hundreds of private property owners with their own agendas.

-Minority-owned construction firms, which are more likely to be small, also describe difficulties receiving bank loans, breaking into white people’s long-established networks, and competing on price with larger white-owned firms that can do the work for cheaper due to economies of scale.
+Minority-owned construction firms, which are more likely to be small, also describe difficulties receiving bank loans, breaking into long-established networks and competing on price with larger white-owned firms that can do the work for cheaper because of economies of scale.
 Moreover, they say, most minority-owned firms are not unionized even as many major projects require companies to use union labor.

-“What happened on Lake Street with the destruction of the businesses and the need to rebuild created a market demand for companies like me, but that spike in the market demand does not come with ... eradication of barriers for minority contractors,” said Nawal Noor, the Somali-American owner of Noor Companies.
+"What happened on Lake Street with the destruction of the businesses and the need to rebuild created a market demand for companies like me, but that spike in the market demand does not come with ... eradication of barriers for minority contractors," said Nawal Noor, owner of Noor Cos.

 Native contractor Nancy St. Germaine, who owns Raven Construction, doesn't see direct racism in the industry, especially by the larger contractors, but "I think it's probably more cronyism, familiarity and just the fact that there's a certain level of growth needed to sort of exist in that world."

 Calvin Littlejohn founded TRI-Construction in north Minneapolis in 2001, gradually growing with work on major public projects like stadiums.
-It’s now rebuilding a Family Dollar destroyed by riots on the North Side and in talks with other businesses damaged in the uprising.
+It's now rebuilding a Family Dollar destroyed by riots on the North Side, and it is in talks with other businesses damaged during the unrest.
 Every Thursday, Littlejohn joins a conference call of construction leaders to talk about rebuilding and obstacles for minority-owned firms in the industry.

 "Banks lend to people that don't need money who are a safe bet," said Littlejohn.
 "If you need money, you can't get money."